 Causes of Depression

-The webinar will open with a definition of depression, its selective advantages, comorbid conditions, and its occurrence through the lifespan.
+The webinar opens with a definition of depression, its selective advantages, comorbid conditions, and its occurrence through the lifespan.
 We will then go on to explore the causes: primarily adverse childhood experiences interacting with genetic vulnerability.
 These include: having a depressed mother, major loss, family stress, harsh, abusive, rejecting or neglectful parenting; insecure attachment and emotional dysregulation; intergenerational trauma, and more.
 However, depression usually remains latent until triggered in adolescence or later life, and we will examine some of the common adult triggers such as subsequent stress or loss.

 Q&A